See the Submittable portal for the

 Can I submit a book review?

 The Tab staff contributes all book reviews.
-While we cannot guarantee a given book will be reviewed, we welcome review copies that help us represent an inclusive literary landscape.
+While we cannot guarantee a given book will be reviewed, we welcome review copies that help us represent an inclusive literary ecosystem.
 Use the Contact form for inquires.
 Any unreviewed copies are distributed to MFA students in poetry classes.